vsrinivas/fuchsia/development/benchmarking/trace_based_benchmarking.md

  - `argument_value`

-A `duration` measurement targets a single trace event and computes the duration of its occurences.
+A `duration` measurement targets a single trace event and computes the duration of its occurrences.
 The target trace event can be recorded as a duration, an async, or a flow event.

 **Example**: